 Historically, wilderness training has concentrated on wilderness specialists.
-We must now expand wilderness training to our interdisciplinary staff and line officers to assure all personnel are adequately equipped for their stewardship role.
+The parks must now expand wilderness training to the interdisciplinary staff and line officers to assure all personnel are adequately equipped for their stewardship role.

 SEQUOIA AND KINGS CANYON GENERAL MANAGEMENT PLAN (GMP), 2007